sudarshan2401/tp/docs/UserGuide.md

 - Only valid ids will be recognised.
 It has to start with "A", followed by only numerical characters (0-9) and end with a single capitalised alphabet (A-Z).
 - After editing the student, the `UI` will update to show you the student list of the class that the edited student is in.
+- Be careful of any unintended edits that might lead to unwanted results (eg. 2 students with the same name) as they will not be counted as identical students as mentioned in the `Adding a student feature`.

 </box>